Rapptz/jsonpp/README.md

 - The parser is not destructive.
 - The parser is recursive descent.
 - `int` and `double` types are aliased to be the same.
+- Some errors are not caught but effort has been made to catch a lot of errors.